YuvrajSHAD/YuvrajSHAD/README.md

 ### Welcome To My Profile 👋

-- 🔭 I’m currently working on ...Portfolio
+- 🔭 I’m currently working on ...Budilding Skills for Pentester Role.
-- 🌱 I’m currently learning ...Pentesting, Metasploit, Assembly Language
+- 🌱 I’m currently learning ...Active Directory
-- 👯 I’m looking to collaborate on ...Writeups
+- 👯 I’m looking to collaborate on ...Writeups for HTB, TryHackMe & vuln Machines.
-- 🤔 I’m looking for help with ...Reverse Engineering
+- 🤔 I’m looking for help with ...SOAR.
-- 💬 Ask me about ...Video Games and Web Development & Cyber Security
+- 💬 Ask me about ...I am interested in Everything, just not people.
 - 📫 How to reach me: ...{- yuvrajsingh302@outlook.com}
 - 😄 Pronouns: ...
 He/Him
-- ⚡ Fun fact: ...
-True Freedom according to me is how and where i want to die. ✌️
+- ⚡ Philosiphy: ...
+You are free when you accept everything as it is OR reject everything as it is. ✌️

 <br>
 <h1 align="center">Hello 👋, I'm Yuvraj Singh</h1>